 In this section, we are guiding you on how to add feedback to each question slide to provide learners with more information.
 Note that you will need to have basic knowledge about Events – Actions, Slide Masters, and Object States to do this task.

 Step 1: Open Slide Master view by going to the View tab, then click Slide Master.

-Step 2: Insert a shape which will contain a feedback message afterward.
+Step 2: Insert a shape that will contain a feedback message afterward to the Question Layout.
 To do that, click Insert, then select a shape from the list.